-The child and adolescent psychiatrist, based at the Priory’s Woodbourne Hospital in Birmingham, said that some screen time was inevitable and enjoyable, but taken to excess it contributed to health problems such as obesity, but left children frequently exposed to the dangers of cyberbullying.
+The child and adolescent psychiatrist, based at Priory Hospital Woodbourne in Birmingham, said that some screen time was inevitable and enjoyable, but taken to excess, it contributed to health problems such as obesity, but left children frequently exposed to the dangers of cyberbullying.

 She added: “Important emotional skills too are at risk of being lost as children lose the ability to socialise in person, and begin to think that they can exercise control at the tap of a key, and receive instant gratification in all things.

 “They lose the ability to read emotions and to empathise.
 It’s that lack of empathy that can sometimes result in cyberbullying.”

 She went on: “Children go to school hunched over their phones and leave at the end of the day transfixed by them and have less and less real knowledge of their friends except the information about them which they have picked up through social media.”

 In some cases, digital media has become so much a part of people's lives that youngsters can learn someone's life story just by checking their ‘page’.

 Dr van Zwanenberg added: “Apps and computer games have become the digital nannies of our age.
 Parents need to make choices - say no to devices at dinner and spend more time talking.
 The trouble is that nowadays children live in the digital world as much as they live in the real one, whether they are chatting to their friends on FaceTime or glued to Instagram, Snapchat or WhatsApp."

 It is estimated that the average smartphone user checks his or her phone 221 times a day, and youngsters, bombarded with texts and emails, are constantly responding to electronic messages and digital ‘noise’.